zhahui/kasisto-server-api/api-overview.md

 ##### Notes:
 1) The field "location" can be omitted in the request when KAI searches for all locations.

+2) The field "location" type can have values "atm" or "bank".

-2) The field "opening_days" in the response should be one of the following: "monday", "tuesday", "wednesday", "thursday, "friday", "saturday", "sunday".
+3) The field "opening_days" in the response should be one of the following: "monday", "tuesday", "wednesday", "thursday, "friday", "saturday", "sunday".
 It specifies the days of the week where the POI is open.
 The values should always be in English.

-3) The field "opening_hours" contains a text description of the opening hours.
+4) The field "opening_hours" contains a text description of the opening hours.
 The description should be returned in the language matching the request "locale" parameter.

     a) If locale is set to en_XX (en_US, en_HK, en_SG, etc..), the opening hours should be returned in English.